Laurie Swope Photography

 781-632-7331

-Most recently, Laurie’s print “Snowball” was selected for inclusion in Art-Icon’s Static Cinema exhibit in Venice in September of 2025 and her print “Nowhere” was included in the All You Can See exhibit in Siena, Italy for its recognition in the 2025 Siena Creative Photography Awards.
+Most recently, Laurie’s print “Snowball” was selected for inclusion in Art-Icon’s Static Cinema exhibit in Venice in September of 2025 and her print “Nowhere” was included in the All You Can See exhibit in Siena, Italy for its commended recognition in the 2025 Siena Creative Photography Awards.

 Laurie’s portrait series Before Self-Consciousness- a long term photography project documenting her sons’ childhood and brotherhood- was featured in the 8th Edition Regional Showcase of the Fence and Panopticon Gallery’s juried show First Look 2022.
+It was also recognized by 2028 International Monovisions competition.